-The 2008 TDD required the City to investigate the potential for increased wastewater reclamation and recycling as part of the conditions for approving the City's renew waiver for wastewater discharge.
+The 2008 TDD required the City to investigate the potential for increased wastewater reclamation and recycling, as part of the conditions for approving the City's renew waiver for wastewater discharge.
 The California Coastal Commission (CCC) made the following conclusion regarding the City's efforts:

 "The City will return for a public hearing before Coastal Commission in approximately two years when its study of Wastewater Reclamation and Recycling Opportunities Study or Recycled Water Study (RWS) is completed and the findings and recommendations have been documented in a report.
 As determined by the Commission, the City submitting the report and participating in any commission hearings on the report shall constitute full compliance with this condition."

-The City's Cooperative Agreement with San Diego Coastkeeper and the San Diego Chapter of Surfrider Foundation was approved in February 2009.
-This resulted in the RWS referenced above by the CCC.
-The RWS was completed July 2012.
+The referenced study (RWS) above by the CCC is the City's Cooperative Agreement with San Diego Coastkeeper and the San Diego Chapter of Surfrider Foundation, approved in February 2009.
+The RWS has been underway and it's anticipated to be completed by March 2012.